2016 Super League Grand Final: Post-match

-The match was also the last for SkySports commentator, and former Great Britain international, Stevo, after 26 years of commentating the sport.
+The match was also the last for Sky Sports commentator, and former Great Britain international, Mike Stephenson, after 26 years of commentating the sport.

 World Club Series

 By winning this match Wigan had qualified for the World Club Series Final, to be played at DW Stadium against the winners of the 2016 NRL Grand Final, the Cronulla-Sutherland Sharks.
 Warrington, as the runners up, would play 2016 NRL Grand Final runners up Melbourne Storm at the Halliwell Jones Stadium.
 The third game would have seen Challenge Cup champions Hull F.C. take on Canberra Raiders at KCOM Stadium.
 However circumstances later dictated that only Wigan and Warrington would play games, against Cronulla and Brisbane Broncos respectively.